smspamresearch/spstudy/README.md

 # Super SMS Dataset

-Please cite the following paper if you use our SMS corpus.
+Please cite the following paper if you use our SMS corpus or data/code.
 Thanks!

 https://ieeexplore.ieee.org/document/10431737